BrainTG/Dragon-Userbot/README.md

 Using selfbot/userbot is against Telegram's Terms of Service, and you may get banned for using it if you're not careful.

 The developers are not responsible for any consequences you may encounter when using Dragon-Userbot.
-We are also not responsible for any damage to chat rooms caused by using this userbot.</p>
+We are also not responsible for any damage to chat rooms caused by using this userbot.
+BrainTG Dragon-Userbot is an improved dragon!</p>